ritikrajchauhan/computer-graphics-mini-project/README.md

 screen, and you’ll crash and burn!

-As far as the game interface is concerned, you’ll be greeted with a loading screen followed by a splash screen with the name of the developers.
+As far as the game interface is concerned, you’ll be greeted with a loading screen followed by a splash screen with the name of the developers.<br/>
 You’ll then see a menu with screen with the following items:<br/>
 • Play<br/>
 • Settings<br/>